Schwarzwälder Bote

-Schwarzwälder Bote, also known as Schwabo, is a German regional daily newspaper for the Black Forest and Upper Neckar region.
+Schwarzwälder Bote, is a German regional daily newspaper for the Black Forest and Upper Neckar region.

-Schwabo operates a network of 15 branches, three service points, and 18 local editorial offices.
-The main circulation area, including the partner newspapers Oberbadische Zeitung and Lahrer Zeitung, extends from Calw and Bad Herrenalb in the north to Lörrach in the south, from Lahr in the west to Balingen and Albstadt in the East.
+Schwarzwälder Bote operates a network of 9 branches and 11 local editorial offices.
+The main circulation area, including the partner brands Oberbadische Zeitung and Lahrer Zeitung, extends from Calw and Bad Herrenalb in the north to Lörrach in the south, from Lahr in the west to Balingen and Albstadt in the East.
 The sold circulation is 105,265 copies, a decrease of 23.9 percent since 1998.

-Since 2001 the "Schwabo" has received the national part of its content from the Stuttgarter Nachrichten.
+Since 2001 the national and international content is received from Stuttgarter Nachrichten.